 Mental Health Concerns: Speaking to Your Doctor

 Mental Health Concerns

-Written By Andre Nye, MD – It is common to see your doctor on an annual basis to discuss your medical problems or any preventative care you may need.
+Written By Andre Nye, MD – It is common to see your doctor annually to discuss any medical conditions or any preventative care you may need.
 During your doctor’s visit, there should always be a discussion about your overall mental health.
-Many times, we focus on taking care of a patient’s high blood pressure, high cholesterol, or making sure immunizations are up to date.
-However, 40% of what I do in the office is directly related to mental health.
+We often focus on taking care of a patient’s high blood pressure and cholesterol or ensuring immunizations are up to date.
+However, forty percent of what I do in the office is directly related to mental health.
 This is about the ratio of mental health to medical problems that exist in the general population.
 So, how do you speak to your doctor about your emotional or mental health concerns?

+Mental Health Concerns: Speaking to Your Doctor